 - While it is difficult to comment exactly on which type of projects will have more impact, as GST may vary for different project type.
 To avoid any confusion, the developers should study the GST impact analysis and understand the GST system and implications.

-- Many experts also feel that the entire chain of real estate transactions, including sale of land should be bought under the GST.
-Also Read:- Will RERA bring much needed relief for Buyers?
+- Many experts also feel that the entire chain of real estate transactions, including the sale of land, should be brought under the GST.
+Also Read:- Will RERA bring much-needed relief for Buyers?

 GST Impact on home prices: